HyperActivated2046/CTF-Writeups-2024/README.md

-Writeups of the FSIIEC-CTF Event in 2024.
+Writeups of the different CTFs I've been apart of in 2024.